 Macarons are an excellent gluten-free dessert because they are made with almond flour as their main ingredient.
 I was able to purchase my almond flour in the bulk section of Earth Fare, a local chain of grocery stores with a focus on organic and local ingredients.
 However, almond flour is now becoming much more ubiquitous – King Arthur makes almond flour as well as Bob’s Red Mill.
 You should be able to find this ingredient without too much hassle.
-The other main ingredient in macarons are egg whites!
+The other main ingredient in macarons is egg whites!
 Easy peasy.
 Just remember to use eggs that are room temp – don’t try to whip cold egg whites.
 A trick for getting the eggs to room temperature is to run the eggs under hot water in your sink for 20 seconds or so.

-For my second batch, I also added cream of tartar to the mixing bowl.
+For my second (successful) batch, I also added cream of tartar to the mixing bowl.
 Cream of tartar is a useful ingredient when making anything involving egg whites.
 It keeps the egg whites bright and white and it also acts as a stabilizer.
 You can buy cream of tartar inexpensively at any grocery store in the spice section.

 The tricky part about almond flour is that since it’s made with almonds (duh!) you really need to use a sieve to make sure that there aren’t big pieces of nuts in your batter.
-Measure your powdered sugar and almond flour into a bowl and then use a sieve to strain it so that your flour and sugar is nut-chunk-free.
+Measure your powdered sugar and almond flour into a bowl and then use a sieve to strain it so that your flour and sugar are nut-chunk-free.
 After using the sieve, you should have about 2 tablespoons or so of crumbly nuts.
 Not a problem.

 Julia and I are by no means easy macarons experts, but we are feeling pretty confident in our macaron making ability these days!
 I hope some of these tips and tricks will help you make perfectly delicious macarons!